ethersphere/SWIPs/SWIPs/swip-0.md

 ## SWIP Work Flow

-Parties involved in the process are you, the champion or *SWIP author*, the [*SWIP editors*](#SWIP-editors), and the [*Swarm Developers*](https://github.com/ethersphere/swarm-docs/team.md).
+Parties involved in the process are you, the champion or *SWIP author*, the [*SWIP editors*](#SWIP-editors), and the [*Swarm Developers*].

 :warning: Before you begin, vet your idea, this will save you time.
 Ask the Swarm community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Swarm is used.
-Examples of appropriate public forums to gauge interest around your SWIP include, [the Issues section of this repository], and [one of the Swarm Mattermost chat rooms](http://beehive.ethswarm.org) or [the discussion forum](https://swarmresear.ch/).
-In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your SWIP.
+Examples of appropriate public forums to gauge interest around your SWIP include, [the Issues section of this repository](https://github.com/ethersphere/SWIPs/issues), and [the Swarm Discord discussion forum](https://discord.gg/bqnWgva9sk).
+In particular, [the Issues section of this repository](https://github.com/ethersphere/SWIPs/issues) is an excellent place to discuss your proposal with the community and start creating more formalized language around your SWIP.

 Your role as the champion is to write the SWIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful SWIP will move along: